Ureteral retrograde brush biopsy

-Tell your health care provider if you have an allergy to seafood -- it may cause an allergic reaction if the contrast dye used during this test is given through a vein (intravenous line).
+Tell your health care provider if you have an allergy to seafood.
+This could cause you to have an allergic reaction to the contrast dye used during this test.

 This test should not be performed in people with a urinary tract infection or a blockage at or below the biopsy site.

 A small amount of blood in the urine is normal the first few times you urinate after the procedure.
 Your urine may look faintly pink.
 Report very bloody urine or bleeding that lasts longer than three emptyings of the bladder to your health care provider.

 Call your health care provider if you have:

 - Pain that is bad or is not getting better

 - Very bloody urine

 - Bleeding that continues after you have emptied your bladder three times

 Sagalowsky AI, Jarrett TW, Flanigan RC.
 Urothelial tumors of the upper urinary tract and ureter.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 53.